Roger Mayweather, mentor to nephew Floyd, dead at 58

 Floyd responded by posting a series of photos of the couple on Instagram as a tribute to her.

-Reporting by Rory Carroll in Los Angeles; Editing by Ken Ferris and Toby Davis
+Reporting by Rory Carroll in Los Angeles; Editing by Ken Ferris